IvetaLolova/Zaklady_API/README.md

 # Zaklady_API

-This project is created this project is created according to the assignment on engeto.com.
+This project is created according to the assignment on engeto.com.

+Main file: Zaklady_API/Stavba_API/customer_api/app_RESTful_1.py